AntonC9018/hopper.cs/devlog.md

 1. ~The system keeps track of all of the bouncing components currently in game.~
 2. ~The system keeps track of a list of entities~

+### Managing modifiers

+So it's cool and all: you can add modifiers by applying components dynamically and calling the preset method.

+Now, say we have the sliding modifier.
+It works on its own.
+Now we wanted to add a callback for queuing the right animation once the entity slides / the effect of sliding is applied.
+These are all events that have to be somehow exposed, they depend on the type of entity and why not make it changeable.

+So, there is some options.

+1. Define a `Slideable` or something component, where you would store that.
+This is bad because say a mod added new effects, then it would have to add the component of that effect to all of the entity types.
+2. Store the event handlers in a separate component.
+Say, `MoreChains`.
+This component would lazy load the chains when they are required, it would allow chain mutation for instances and it would be setuppable, just like stats, on the factory.
+So to add your custom animation, one would get the chain by its id on the factory and add the handler to it.
+The id's will be available as `Indices<Chain>` as static fields and initialized by the registry.

+### Changing the context

+I hate the fact that the context is based on a base class.
+What I would like to do is have a `ShouldPropagate()` method or a `Propagate` property that would contain the logic for whether the propagation should be stopped.
+This will be optional for a chain, though.
+Propagation of event with propagation checking enabled will be defined as an extension method over the Chain.
+This will also be available to other types of chains, like the Linear chain.

+So the plan is to remove `ContextBase` altogether, which shouldn't be that hard.